Synthetixio/SIPs/SIPS/sip-new-escrow.md

 The current SNX [RewardEscrow](https://contracts.synthetix.io/RewardEscrow) contract is limited to escrowing SNX from the FeePool for the SNX rewards distribution from the inflationary supply.
 It was not designed to be used as a general purpose escrow contract.
 New requirements require flexible escrow entries to be created by anyone as well as supporting the new terminal inflation.
+This will require a migration of all escrowed SNX and escrow entries from [RewardEscrow](https://contracts.synthetix.io/RewardEscrow) to new Escrow contract.

 ## Motivation